HiveMint/Organization/PeopleDAO/Incubation_Application.md

 ## 8) What kind of Return on Investment will this project bring the DAO?

 - PeopleDAO will benefit from having access to the HiveMint platform to streamline their future NFT drops.
 - HiveMint plans to offer an "Insights NFT Pass" to raise the initial significant seed round of financing.
-Some percentage of this raise will be allocated for the PeopleDAO Treasury as well as some number of passes.
+5% of this raise will be allocated for the PeopleDAO Treasury as well as some number of passes.
+- 5% of the first 12 months (from start of incubation) of operating profits will be allocated to purchase $PEOPLE token and utilize the original JuiceBox contract to burn the purchased $PEOPLE token for an ETH refund at the original conversion.

 ## 9) What are indicators of how we will measure the project’s success?